wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 And yet, rocking between calm waters and stormy seas, the strict schedule becomes as much  *anchor* as prison.
 It is a steady container to hold the intensity of waves that pass through.

 Willow’s three month intensive program centres around the practice of **harmonization**: to skillfully move between tension and release, stuckness and flow, contraction and expansion.
 Ryushin Daniel Thorsen teaches it as an ecology of practices that cultivates one to become an *“omni-harmonization agent”:* a person who can step into any system across scales -- a family, an organization or social system -- and attenuate it towards greater harmony.
-Over the past 9 weeks, we’ve been training across what Ryu refers to as the ***five aspects of reality*:**
+Over the past 9 weeks, we’ve been training across what Ryu refers to as the ***five aspects of reality*: Energy Body, Psyche, Relationality, Ethics,** and **Emptiness.**

 &nbsp;